ffmulks/bevy_enum_event/README.md

 ### Important Notes for EntityEvent

+- **Custom relationships must be exported**: If you provide `propagate = ...` with a custom relationship type, declare that type `pub` (or reference it via an absolute path such as `crate::` or `::bevy::`).
+Non-public relationships cannot be accessed from the generated module.
 - **Named fields only**: `EnumEntityEvent` requires named fields (struct-style variants).
 Tuple and unit variants are not supported.
 - **Entity field required**: Each variant must have either a field named `entity: Entity` or a field marked with `#[enum_event(target)]`.
 - **Triggering events**: Use `commands.trigger(event)` or `world.trigger(event)` to trigger entity events.